weiping-playnext/Zenject/Documentation/MemoryPools.md

 Where:

-* **InitialSize** - This will determine how many items to seed the initial pool with on startup.
+* **InitialSize** - This will determine how many items are seeded to the pool on startup.
 It can be helpful to set a value here to avoid spikes caused by allocations during gameplay.

-* **FixedSize** - When set, the pool will initially be seed with the amount given here, and if that amount is exceeded then exceptions will be thrown.
+* **FixedSize** - When set, the pool will initially be seeded with the amount given here, and if that amount is exceeded then exceptions will be thrown.

 * **MaxSize** - When set, if enough items are returned to the pool that the pool size exceeds this value, then the remaining items will be destroyed.
 This can be useful to ensure that the pool takes a maximum amount of memory.